 Tacoma Rainiers Game Notes: at Sugar Land (5:05 PT)

+6 FOOT, 7 FOOT: Tacoma's six-game win streak is their longest since seven straight from Sept.
+11-18, 2021; the '21 PCL champion Rainiers won seven in a row twice on their way to the title.

-WESTERN EXPOSURE: The Rainiers make their third-ever visit to Sugar Land (HOU) this week, who joined the Pacific Coast League in 2021.
-All 12 games this season between the clubs will occur between now and September 9 (at Tacoma 8/29-9/3).
-The Rainiers are 18-21 this season against fellow AL West affiliates (Las Vegas/OAK, Round Rock/TEX and Salt Lake/LAA).
-Tacoma is 5-7 all-time at Sugar Land.
+WESTERN EXPOSURE: The Rainiers make their third-ever visit to Sugar Land (HOU) this week; the franchise joined the PCL in 2021.
+All 12 games this season between the clubs will occur between yesterday and September 3 (at Tacoma 8/29-9/3).
+The Rainiers are 19-21 this season against fellow AL West affiliates (Las Vegas/OAK, Round Rock/TEX and Salt Lake/LAA).
+Tacoma is 6-7 all-time at Sugar Land.

 Haggerty was named PCL Player of The Week for June 25-30: 6 GP, 11x24 (.458), 4 HR, 9 RBI, 3 BB, 2 SB, 6 R, .500 OBP, 1.042 SLG (2 doubles), with a 1.542 OPS on the recent homestand.